-Red-breasted mergansers live on shallow waters along the shoreline and tidal wetlands of the Chesapeake Bay and its creeks and rivers.
+Lives on shallow waters along the shoreline and tidal wetlands of the Chesapeake Bay and its creeks and rivers.
 Flocks are also common on open portions of the Bay and its rivers in winter.

-This duck visits the Bay region from autumn through spring, migrating to its northern breeding grounds in mid-March.
+Visits the Bay region from autumn through spring, migrating to its northern breeding grounds in mid-March.